Today we're going to be covering Chris Benoit, aka the Rabbit Wolverine.

 Okay.

-He wasn't he wasn't necessarily big time, but he but he's basically like showing his knowledge here.
+He wasn't necessarily big time, but he's basically like showing his knowledge here.

 Okay.

-Uh Stead goes, uh Stead goes, Do you think wrestling develops mental problems for wrestlers because it led Benoit, CM Punk, Shaw Michaels with mental issues?
+Stead goes, do you think wrestling develops mental problems for wrestlers because it led Benoit, CM Punk, Shawn Michaels with mental issues?

-I think W I I actually personally like what WWE's doing, even though you know they're taking away a lot of moves, but it's for the good reason it's for a good reason.
+I think W. I actually personally like what WWE is doing, even though they're taking away a lot of moves, but it's for the good reason.

 I don't know if diving headbutts is necessarily there.

-Um there's inter I know there's a long list, but uh, but the biggest one was the pal driver.
+I know there's a long list, but the biggest one was the PAL driver.

 I remember the last time I seen it.